 The Vitol Refining Group B.V. acquired the Refinery in August 1994 and commenced a major restoration and successfully commissioned the Refinery in late 1994.
 Since then, more than US\$400 million was invested to maintain, upgrade and expand the facility prior to our acquisition of the Refinery in late 2006.
 These investments significantly improved the Refinery's operating performance in terms of refinery throughput, reliability, saleable yield, product quality, safety and environmental performance.
+On October 19, 2006, Harvest acquired North Atlantic Refining Limited.

-In 2007, the Refinery averaged 98,617 barrels per stream day, up slightly from 94,800 barrels per stream day in the prior year.
-Both production years were impacted by planned maintenance turnarounds, with a saleable yield of 99.4% in 2007 and 95.1% in 2006 while its safety performance was nil lost time accidents per 200,000 man hours in 2006.
-Since 1997, the Refinery's sulphur dioxide emissions have also been reduced by 63% despite a significant increase in throughput.
+In 2008, the Refinery averaged 103,497 barrels per day, up 5% from 98,617 barrels per day in the prior year.
+Production in 2007 was impacted by a planned maintenance turnaround while operations in 2008 were somewhat tempered by efforts to optimize refining margins by minimizing the production of high sulphur fuel oil ("HSFO") early in the year and due to fouling of heat exchangers late in the year.

-Refinery Operations
+Overview of Refinery Operations